fullptr/apecs/README.md

 Components are stored contiguously in `apx::sparse_set` objects, which are essentially a pair of `std::vector`s, one sparse and one packed, which allows for fast iteration over components.
 When deleting components, these sets may reorder themselves to maintain tight packing; as such, sorting isn't currently possibly, but also shouldn't be desired.

-This library also includes some very basic meta-programming functionality, found in the `apx::meta` namespace, as well as `apx::generator<T>`, a generator built using the C++20 coroutine API.
+This library also includes some very basic meta-programming functionality, found in the `apx::meta` namespace.

 This project was just a fun little project to allow me to learn more about ECSs and how to implement one, as well as metaprogramming and C++20 features.
 If you are building your own project and need an ECS, I would recommend you build your own or use EnTT instead.
+This was originally implemented using coroutines, however the allocations caused too much overhead, so I replaced them with an iterator implemenetation, before realising that coroutines were the wrong tool to begin with, and the correct tool was C++20 ranges.
+Ultimately the coroutine implementation was just transforming and filtering vectors of entities and components, which is now expressed directly in the code and no longer uses superfluous dynamic memory allocations.

 ## The Registry and Entities
 In `apecs`, an entity, `apx::entity`, is simply a 64-bit unsigned integer.
 All components attached to this entity are stored and accessed via the `apx::registry` class.
 To start, you can default construct a registry, with all of the component types declated up front